kedacore/keda-docs/content/docs/2.13/concepts/scaling-deployments.md

 ## Disable validations on an existing HPA

-You are allowed to disable validations with the following snippet.
+You are allowed to disable admission webhooks validations with the following snippet.
 It grants you better flexibility but also brings vulnerabilities.
 Do it **at your own risk**.

 ```yaml
 metadata: